zowe/docs-site/docs/user-guide/mvd-configuration.md

    `ZIS status - Ok (name='ZWESIS_MYSRV    ', cmsRC=0, description='Ok', clientVersion=2)`

-## Controlling access to applications
+## Controlling access to apps

-You can control which applications are accessible (visible) to all Zowe desktop users, and which are accessible only to individual users.
-For example, you can make an application that is under development only visible to the team working on it.
+You can control which apps are accessible (visible) to all Zowe desktop users, and which are accessible only to individual users.
+For example, you can make an app that is under development only visible to the team working on it.

 You control access by editing JSON files that list the apps.
 One file lists the apps all users can see, and you can create a file for each user.
 When a user logs into the desktop, Zowe determines the apps that user can see by concatenating their list with the all users list.